Pasta puttanesca is the original poor man's meal. Inexpensive pasta gets a flavor kick from ingredients like anchovies, olives, and garlic.

 Fill a large pot with water (about 2/3 full) and bring to a rolling boil.
 Cook the pasta according to the package directions (boil 5-7 minutes or until al dente).
 Drain in a colander.

 While the pasta boils, dice the onion and mince the garlic.
-In a large skillet, heat 2 Tbsp of olive oil.
-Cook the onion, garlic, anchovy filets and red pepper flakes over medium heat until softened (5 minutes).
+Add the olive oil to a large skillet and heat it over medium.
+Add the onion, garlic, anchovy filets and red pepper flakes to the oil in the skillet and sauté until softened (5 minutes).

 Add the canned tomatoes, roughly chopped kalamata olives, capers and roughly chopped basil.
 Reduce the heat to low and simmer until the pasta is done cooking (about 10 minutes).
 If the sauce has too much of a bite for you, add 1/2 Tbsp. of brown sugar to mellow it out.